Anger

 Then when they find themselves in a situation where anger is justified they explode.

-Well the first thought we have to embrace is that Anger is not an action, it is a feeling.
+The first thought we have to embrace is that Anger is not an action, it is a feeling.
 It is at this point we must approach Anger from the thinking man’s point of view.

-More often or not, we first have to address the issue of
+We first have to address the issue of how to express anger appropriately.

 We know that one of the feelings behind anger is fear.